JuliaPy/SymPy.jl/docs/src/introduction.md

 # A SymPy introduction

 This document provides an introduction to using `SymPy` within `Julia`.
-It owes an enormous debt to the tutorial for using SymPy within Python which may be found [here](http://docs.sympy.org/dev/tutorial/index.html).
+It owes an enormous debt to SymPy documentation and the tutorial for using SymPy within Python which may be found [here](http://docs.sympy.org/dev/tutorial/index.html).

-Assuming it has been properly installed, here we first load the package into `Julia` with the standard command `using`:
+Here we first load the package into `Julia`:

 ```@setup introduction